-As part of this special feature, I was charged with developing a modern food web for southern California giant kelp forests and identifying the ecologically important trophic linkages.
-The ecology of this complex and dynamic system has been extensively studied (reviewed by North and Hubbs 1968, North 1971, 1994, Dayton 1985, and Foster and Schiel 1985, Harrold and Pearse 1987, Foster et al. 1991), although there has been little attempt to study species-level trophic interactions beyond simple 2-species predator-prey linkages (e.g. Schmitt 1982, Sala and Graham 2002).
-As such, there is not enough data to rigorously study community-wide patterns in energy flow and the strength of trophic interactions.
-Here I summarize what is known about trophic interactions within giant kelp forests and place this information within a traditional food web framework to provide a foundation upon which such studies can be built.
-Specifically, I use 19 years of species presence-absence data for both forested and deforested areas in the Channel Islands National Park, California, USA, to: (1) identify associations between subtidal species and forested or deforested habitats, (2) generate an idealized giant kelp forest food web for the region, and (3) determine changes in the diversity and complexity of this food web due to localized deforestation.
-This paper therefore represents the first quantification of the effects of deforestation on an entire kelp forest community.
+As part of this special feature, I was charged with developing a modern food web for Southern California giant kelp forests and identifying the ecologically important trophic linkages.
+The ecology of this complex and dynamic system has been extensively studied [reviewed by North and Hubbs (1968), North (1971, 1994), Dayton (1985), Foster and Schiel (1985), Harrold and Pearse (1987), and Foster and others (1991)], although there has been little attempt to study species-level trophic interactions beyond simple two-species predator-prey linkages [for example, see Schmitt (1982) and Sala and Graham (2002)].
+As such, there are not enough data to study rigorously community-wide patterns in energy flow and the strength of trophic interactions.
+Here I summarize what is known about trophic interactions within giant kelp forests and place this information within a traditional food-web framework to provide a foundation upon which such studies can be built.
+Specifically, I use 19 years of species presence-absence data for both forested and deforested areas in the Channel Islands National Park, California, (a) to identify associations between subtidal species and forested or deforested habitats, (b) to generate an idealized giant kelp forest food web for the region, and (c) to determine changes in the diversity and complexity of this food web due to localized deforestation.
+This article therefore represents the first quantification of the effects of deforestation on an entire kelp forest community.